browserup/docs/en/load/load-testing-websockets.md

 ## Other Supported Approaches

-* Make websocket requests programmatically with a language in our standard image: Javascript, Ruby, Python, Java, etc.
+* Make websocket requests programmatically with a language in our standard image: Javascript, C#, Ruby, Python, Java, etc.
 * Run PostMan requests, which now support websockets, using our standard image
 * Create a custom docker image based on ours but with your language and libraries of choice driving the websocket requests and use _that_